 \section{\name when Group IDs are Unknown}

 In the previous section, we assumed that the clients know their group IDs.
 In this section, we explain the approaches the server or a client can utilize to estimate the group IDs when the groups are unknown.
 In this setting, there are federated clients that have small amount of data with no known protected attribute.
-For instance, people with their own style of handwriting want to learn a global model by sharing their images of their handwriting.
+For instance, people with their own style of handwriting want to learn a global model by learning a local model on the images of their handwriting.
 The clients have no knowledge about their style as it is not something to be identified.
 It is not even possible to announce that clients with similar style collaborate with each other.
-This type of scenario usually happen in cross-device setting, where each user has a small dataset and there are so many clients in the system.
+This type of scenario usually happens in cross-device setting, where each user has a small dataset and there are so many clients in the system.
 For the server-side approach, the server clusters the local rankings into different groups and assigns a group ID to each client.
-For client-side approaches, each client should estimate its group ID using the binary masks learned so far (Algorithm~\ref{alg:FFRL} line 8).
+For client-side approaches, each client should estimate its own group ID using the binary masks learned so far (Algorithm~\ref{alg:FFRL} line 8).

-\paragraphb{Communication Cost of \XYZ{} when protected attribute is unknown:} Please note that for finding the best group ID at the client-side, there is no need to send all the group rankings (e.g., $\{R^{t+1}_{g,A}, R^{t+1}_{g,B}, R^{t+1}_{g,C}\}$ in our example) to the clients.
+\paragraphb{Communication Cost of \XYZ{} when group IDs are unknown:} Please note that for finding the best group ID at the client-side, there is no need to send all the group rankings (e.g., $\{R^{t+1}_{g,A}, R^{t+1}_{g,B}, R^{t+1}_{g,C}\}$ in our example) to the clients.
 As we mentioned before, in \name each ranking (local or global) can be converted to a binary mask of '0's and '1's that is superimposed on the random weights (i.e., supermask).
 Thus, the server only broadcasts the binary masks of groups (e.g., $\{M^{t+1}_{g,A}, M^{t+1}_{g,B}, M^{t+1}_{g,C}\}$ in our example) to the clients so they can estimate their group ID where they belong to.